-BROKEN LEG ACCIDENT – TIBIA FRACTURE MN INJURY COMPENSATION ATTORNEYS
+BROKEN LEG ACCIDENT – TIBIA FRACTURE INJURY COMPENSATION ATTORNEYS

-The tibia is the larger bone in the lower leg.
-It plays a key role in supporting a person’s body weight.
+The tibia plays a key role in supporting a person’s body weight.
 According to the American Academy of Orthopedic Surgeons, the tibia is the most common long bone in the body to fracture.
-A tibia fracture refers to any crack or breaks in the tibia bone.
+A tibia fracture refers to any crack or break in the tibia bone.

 The tibia plays a key role in body mechanics, as it is: